r-zachary-murray/ALCDEF-file-reader/README.rst

-ALCDEF_read
+ALCDEF_read.py
 ==========

-Provides an way of easily accessing asteroid light curves from the ALCDEF, asteroid lightcurve photometry database.
+Provides an way of easily accessing asteroid light curves from the ALCDEF Asteroid Lightcurve Photometry Database.

 Installation